 In this second phase of the competition, all the necessary information is now in digital format and can be downloaded from the competition website, in Spanish and English.
 To bring the rules into line with the format of today’s international competitions, the application form has been redesigned.
 The annexes with the list of Opera and Zarzuela pieces for applicants to perform has been updated.
 An email address has been provided so that applicants can contact the organisers at any time.
 In this second phase, the Jury of the contest is made up of directors of Opera and Zarzuela theatres.
 The position of Chair of the Jury, held by Alfredo Kraus in the first phase, now corresponds to an internationally renowned singer.

-Through the sixth Competition, VI Concurso Internacional de Canto Alfredo Kraus, the Foundation is reviving a major achievement in culture, education and tourism for Gran Canaria.
-Eighteen years after the last Competition was held, the Gran Canaria Island Council is breathing new life into one of the most cherished creations of the great tenor, the island’s most internationally renowned artist.
+In the new phase of the CICAK, the FIAK has revived a major achievement in culture, education and tourism for Gran Canaria.
+By continuing the competition, the Cabildo de Gran Canaria has breathed new life into one of the most cherished creations of the great tenor, the island’s most internationally renowned artist of the 20th century.

 Rosa KRAUS LEY